The Committee Members are:

 The ticketing eligibility and application rules have been improved over time, often based on residents’ feedback and are designed to be fair, transparent and to allow as many Thorner residents as possible to benefit from the opportunity to apply for tickets.

 We rely on an extended team of volunteers to complete the ticket distribution process with the team temporarily swelling to over 20 on the day of ticket registration.
-Not only does this help us get an important job done in a short space of time but it also allows a cross section of the community to see our system from the inside, with fresh eyes and to assist us with year on year improvements.
+Not only does this help us get an important job done in a short space of time but it also allows a cross section of the community to see our system from the inside and to assist us with year-on-year improvements.

-In the latter part of the year our focus moves to distributing the funds gathered from ticket donations to invest in and to add value to the Thorner village.
-All village groups, societies, facilities and community event organisers are invited to submit requests against the Thorner Community Fund for improvement and investment in the village.
+Our other main duty is distributing the significant funds gathered from ticket donations to invest in and to add value to Thorner village.
+Traditionally, all village groups, societies, facilities and community event organisers were invited to submit requests against the Thorner Community Fund for improvement and investment in the village.

 Since the Festival first came to Bramham Park, around 35 Thorner groups and facilities have benefitted from over £510,000 investment into the Thorner Village and community.
 Grant awards are subject to additional scrutiny by independent community representation, plus Melvin Benn and Rachel Lane Fox.
 Since 2020 we have for now, in consultation with our benefactor Melvin Benn/Festival Republic, changed the focus of grant funding towards projects within the village that will contribute towards the climate change emergency.